 Mikels Inc. History

-Mikels Farm Supply's history began when Earl Mikels (1925-1998) purchased the Case farm machinery business from John Garrett in 1950 and operated it out of the Chevrolet garage off the southeast corner of the Bloomfield, Iowa, town square.
+Mikels Farm Supply began in 1950 when Earl Mikels (1925-1998) purchased the Case farm machinery business from John Garrett.
+Earl operated the new business out of the Chevrolet garage that was located off the southeast corner of the Bloomfield, Iowa, town square until a new dealership building was completed.
 In January 1951, Mikels Farm Supply moved into its new showroom on the northern edge of Bloomfield and also started selling Studebaker automobiles.
 Earl was joined by his wife, Clara (1924-2018), who worked as a bookkeeper for the dealership for over 50 years.

-On March 18, 1954, Mikels Farm Supply was awarded a franchise to sell new Oldsmobile automobiles, which initiated the Mikels family’s long relationship with General Motors.
+On March 18, 1954, Mikels Farm Supply was awarded a franchise to sell new Oldsmobile automobiles, which began the Mikels family’s long association with General Motors.

-Mikels Farm Supply received the John Deere tractors franchise for Davis County when John Deere consolidated the Drakesville dealership of Curt Ross and the Pulaski dealership of Jim Jones in 1957.
-For a short time Mikels Farm Supply sold both John Deere and Case farm machinery, but by 1960, the business had ceased selling Case branded machinery.
+In 1957, Mikels Farm Supply received the John Deere tractors franchise for Davis County when John Deere consolidated the Drakesville dealership of Curt Ross and the Pulaski dealership of Jim Jones.
+For a short time Mikels Farm Supply sold both John Deere and Case farm machinery, but by 1960, the business had ceased selling new Case machines.